Submissions

 3. Manuscript length:

 Tourism & Management Studies publishes mainly full papers and very rarely short communications.
 Full papers should consist of 6,000–9,000 words, including references, and make a significant contribution to the relevant field.
 The Editorial Board may, however, accept longer papers if they are of special interest to the journal.
-Short Communications (4000-6000 words) are expected to make a substantial contribution similar to a research paper.
-Because the journal rarely accepts short communications, it is advisable to contact the Editors (jasantos@ualg.pt) before submission.
+Short Communications (4000-6000 words) are expected to contribute substantially like a research paper.
+Because the journal rarely accepts short communications, contacting the Editor (jasantos@ualg.pt) is advisable before submission.

 4. Manuscript structure: